 Three classes of opioids:

 Agonists: Activates a few receptors in your brain and results in the full opioid effect.
 The larger the dose, the more is the effect.
-Opioids, heroin, morphine are agonists.
+Opioids, heroin, and morphine are agonists.

 Antagonist: Attaches to opioid receptors but doesn’t activate them and causes blocking of the receptors.
 As a result, there is no release of substances that induce pleasure.